 1. Efficient use of solar thermally heated water

 There is still a lot of confusion amongst the general public as to how to use a solar thermal system.
 Therefore, whether you are specifying solar thermal for a private client, or making the decision to install it into a large number of Housing Association homes, I think it is incumbent upon you to provide clear and concise information about how to get the best out of the system.
 A few years ago that might have been difficult; there was little empirical data of actual monitored performance to draw on and quite a lot of conflicting advice available, much of it erroneous.
 But in late 2011 the Energy Saving Trust (EST) report, ‘Here comes the sun: a field trial of solar water heating systems’ provided the evidence that is needed, and deserves to be more widely read.
 The EST monitored 90 homes with solar thermal across the UK for a full 12 months.
 On average, solar provide 39% of hot water use, whilst the range was from just 9% of hot water provided to 60%.
 Of course this wasn’t all down to how the system was used, but it certainly played a major part.
-You can download the full report here.
-Or, if you’d just like to know a bit more about solar then this part of their website is a good beginner’s guide.
+If you’d like to know a bit more about solar then this part of their website is a good beginner’s guide.

 Does it make a difference when you use the solar heated water?
 Well No!